stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 This will create a folder and populate it with a Makefile, a default definition file and three scripts; ``shell.sh``, ``run.sh`` and ``generate_module.sh``.

+The Makefile is the central organizer of this whole package.
+The ``generate_module.sh`` defines the structure of the Lua module with the module name and version comping from the Makefile.
+The two other scripts are mainly designed to interact with the image on your development computer and are not touched in the deploy step.

 ## Makefile Options Explained